StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 The Verse-by-verse Studies on this site go over things one verse at a time (sticking with a specific part of scripture rather than tracing a subject).
 I have adopted the practice of covering verses as I feel led to, which means that in addition to going through entire books of the Bible in order, sometimes the verse-by-verse content on this site will tend to be more scattershot, tackling some difficult verses here and there across many different books.
 Over time, of course, I hope to have the coverage and continuity increase.

-Not every single thing written in these verse-by-verse studies on the site will have a video made about it, but only the things of sufficient length and complexity to merit such.
-This means that there will be a number of shorter notes that will only show up as text on the study webpages (which are organized by chapter).

 ### Q&As

 The Q&As on this site are dedicated to treatments of various topics, organized in a question and answer format.
 Some of these Q&As come from correspondence with site readers, while others (both questions and answers) are completely of my own creation.